andreabocchimpani/andreabocchimpani.github.io/index.md

 ### Back-End Side

-We start creating a class Mail.
+Our first step was to create a class Mail.
 Mail Class have ProtId prop as primary key and a Type prop as Enum in order to have different type of Mail

 ```